diversen/python-mysql-migrations/README.md

     mkdir -p migrations/up migrations/down

-Add SQL files into `migrations/up` and `migrations/down` directories which can be executed by `mysql`.
+Add SQL files into `migrations/up` and `migrations/down` directories, which will then be executed.

 E.g.: